stephan-klein/supersonic/docs/supersonic/guides/technical-concepts/angular-js/index.md

 <section class="docs-section" id="angular-js">
 # Angular.JS

 [Angular JS](https://angularjs.org/) is an open source Javascript MVC-framework developed and maintained by Google.
-Angular allows a declarative style of building the UI by making it possible to extend HTML vocabulary.
-Angular makes it easy to build modularized applications where the DOM manipulations are fully separated from application logic.
-This results code that is easily testable and extendable.
+Angular allows a declarative style of UI building by making it possible to extend the HTML vocabulary.
+Angular makes it easy to build modularized applications, where DOM manipulation is fully separated from application logic.
+This results in code that is easily testable and extendable.

-Perhaps the most famous feature of Angular is the _two-way data binding_ that makes it extremely easy to keep view layer and data in synch.
+Perhaps the most famous feature of Angular is the _two-way data binding_ that makes it extremely easy to keep views in sync with data in the controller.
 Controller functions get access to view through a special Angular service called `$scope` that can be injected to any controller:

 <div class="clearfix">
   <div class="btn-group btn-group-xs pull-right" role="group" style="margin-top: 20px;">